carloscastillom/DJIA_Screener/README.md

 # DJI_Screener
-Stock market screener for the companies in the dow jones.
+Stock market screener for the companies in the Dow Jones Industrial Average

 proven use of:
- 1) Numpy - List
+ 1) Numpy - use of Lists
- 2) Pandas - DataFrame
+ 2) Pandas -use of DataFrame
- 3) yahoo_fin -
+ 3) yahoo_fin - library that obtains information out of yahoo finance

 ## Dow Jones companies screener
-This repository obtains the tickers of all companies in the dow jones index.
-It filters them based on the 52-week highest, lowest prices and the PE ratio of all the companies in the index.
+This repository obtains the tickers of all companies in the Dow Jones Industrial Average.
+T It filters them based on the 52-week highest, lowest prices and the PE ratio of all the companies in the index.

 The exact conditions that the screener must fulfill are the following: